Answers to frequently asked questions for doctors applying for the RCOG Medical Training Initiative (MTI) scheme

 Has COVID impacted on MTI placement post numbers?

 The number of placement post requests from Trusts under the MTI Scheme 2020 fell by over 20% compared to 2019.
 The MTI Scheme is heavily oversubscribed with applications each year, so we would ask you to be mindful of this when making your initial application and manage your expectations accordingly.
-We are unable to predict numbers of placement posts we will receive in the MTI 2021 round.

 Who should fill in my Head of Department (HoD) Form?